-Prescription Drugs can be given at school if prescribed by a physician and ordered to be taken at school.
-The permission form to administer medication, which can be obtained in the main office, is to be filled out by the parent.
-The medication must be brought to the office in the original container along with the permission form to administer medication.
-The medication must have the pharmacy label attached to it and the label must show students name, medication name, dosage and directions.
+-PRESCRIPTION medications can be given at school if prescribed by a physician and ordered to be taken at school.
+The permission form to administer medication, which can be obtained in the main office, or on the SLS website, is to be completed and signed by the PARENT AND PHYSICIAN.
+The medication must be brought to the office in the original container, along with the permission form to administer medication.
+The medication must have the pharmacy label attached and the label must show student's name, medication name, dosage, and directions.

-Over-the-counter medication can be given at school.
-If given, the medication must be sent to school in the original manufacturer's package or container.
-The student's name must be on the medication package accompanied by a permission form to administer medication, which can be obtained in the main office, filled out by a parent.
-The school shall not stock and/or dispense non-prescription medications to children/youth other than those provided by the parents (guardians).
+-OVER THE COUNTER medication can be given at school.
+The medication must be sent to school in the original manufacturer's package or container.
+The student's name must be on the medication package, accompanied by a parent permission form to administer medication, which can be obtained in the main office, or on the SLS website.
+A physician note will be required for any non-prescription medication needed for longer than 2 weeks.